20 MARCH – 09 APRIL 2017

 Day 9, 28 March 2017.
 Great Rift Valley

-After soon early birding at Awash Falls Lodge we drove to Lake Basaka.
+After some early birding at Awash Falls Lodge we drove to Lake Basaka.
 After a lot of searching we found Sombre Rock Chat, and its lookalike, Blackstart.

 After a quick lunch we birded the shoreline of Lake Zway, which held a wide variety of waders, ducks, gulls, and terns.